FranticFoxGarage/Atomic-Time/README.md

 ## Why not use PTP??

 Hardware timestamping on the CM4's bcmgenet Ethernet driver is busted on the kernel im running (6.12) TX timestamps never arrive and ptp4l faults the moment it tries to send a sync packet.
-This is a known bug (raspberrypi/linux#5947) Software timestamping doesn't work either because the driver doesn't have software-transmit support.
 There are ways to work around this mostly by switching kernels or recompiling one yourself but I dont really use PTP for anything yet.

-PTP is disabled for now on my setup but if the day come i need it ill cross that bridge then.
+PTP is disabled for now on my setup but if the day comes i need it ill cross that bridge then.